oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 Ultimately, the way to think about a service mesh as a cluster operator is to consider that adding this layer will result in better observability and security for your applications.

-## Step 3: Which service mesh to use ?
+## Task 3: Which service mesh to use ?

 There is no simple answer to this, as none of them are built into Kubernetes and there is no official standard.